Tecnoglass: Growth, Value, Dividends... Where Do I Sign Up?

 Well Covered and Growing Dividend

 The pretty juicy 5.49% forward dividend yield was one of the things that first attracted me to Tecnoglass.
-Then when I found out its payout ratio was only 31.6% I really began to dive into my research.
-A company with this much potential for growth that also has such a well covered dividend is very impressive.
+Then when I found out its payout ratio was only 31.6%, I really began to dive into my research.
+A company with this much potential for growth that also has such a well-covered dividend is very impressive.
 The dividend is also still growing and the policy seems to be for this to continue according to José Manuel Daes in the Q1 2017 conference call.

 Yesterday we were very pleased to announce our plan to increase our dividend by 12% to an annualized rate of $0.56 per share beginning with our third quarter of 2017 distribution.
 We believe this augmented payout reinforces our commitment to our dividend policy which we continue to view as an effective means to return a portion of excess capital to shareholders.

-Growing Globally and Going Green
+Growing Globally And Going Green

 On the back of its recent acquisitions of GM&P and ESwindows, Tecnoglass is expanding its vertically integrated model in the U.S. The company has done most of its business on the east coast, being centered around Florida, but now they are expanding across the country.
 They have also recently opened an office in Italy to serve customers in Europe and the Middle East.
 This has already paid dividends with a new project in Lusail, Qatar, the booming city which has been basically built from the ground up for the World Cup.

 Tecnoglass is a company looking forward with a going green initiative which I love to see.
 They will be adding over 30,000 solar panels to their Baranquilla factory reducing energy and natural gas expenses.
-It's a great time to get this done given their right to deduct 50% of the cost (Link in Spanish, Google translate will work) of the solar panels they install in 2017 from their taxes.
+It's a great time to get this done given their right to deduct 50% of the cost (link in Spanish, Google translate will work) of the solar panels they install in 2017 from their taxes.

 Tax Reform and The Presidential Stamp of Approval

-Tecnoglass has been hampered since its inception by a high effective tax rate, but thankfully this is changing.
+Tecnoglass has been hampered since its inception by a high effective tax rate, but thankfully, this is changing.
 Tax reform has finally come to Colombia with the passage of Act 1819 of 2016.
 The first effect of this will be to eliminate the "CREE" tax.
 This was intended as a "fairness" surtax on corporations but has done little except hinder business.
 The really good news for Tecnoglass comes with the reduction of corporate income tax, although there is a caveat of a surtax for 2017 and 2018.
 The reduced tax schedule will go through as follows:

 - 40% in 2017 (34% income tax plus 6% income surtax)